How to set a basic snare

 B) Using different types of tension rods.

-D) The resonant head being tighter than the batter head.
+C) The resonant head being tighter than the batter head.

 • 11.
 What is the function of the snare wires?

-A) To protect the resonant head.
+A) To hold the drum together.

-B) To hold the drum together.
+B) To protect the resonant head.

 C) To create a buzzing sound when the drum is struck.